-The coil was manufactured with a dry VARNING nitrogen pre-charge.
+The coil was manufactured with a dry nitrogen pre-charge.
 Release the pressure through the Schrader valve test port prior to installation.
 If holding pressure is not present, return coil to distributor for exchange.

-Some Aspen coils may include a Schrader valve on the suction manifold.
+Some AspenPro coils may include a Schrader valve on the suction manifold.
 Ensure that the Schrader valve and valve core (where present) are protected from heat during brazing and installation to prevent leakage.
 Use a core removal tool to temporarily remove the core when brazing.
 Replace the core once brazing is completed.

-Insulation on the suction line extend into the cabinet and continue as far as possible to eliminate condensate dripping onto the access door.
+Insulation on the suction line MUST extend into the cabinet and continue as far as possible to eliminate condensate dripping onto the access door.

-- ✓ Clean coil fins with degreasing agent or mild detergent and rinse fins clean prior to installation. - ✓ The refrigerant line sizes should be selected according to the recommendations of the outdoor unit manufacturer. - ✓ Care must be taken to ensure all connection joints are burr-free and clean.
+- ✓ Clean coil fins with degreasing agent or mild detergent and rinse fins clean prior to installation. - $\checkmark$ The refrigerant line sizes should be selected according to the recommendations of the outdoor unit manufacturer. - ✓ Care must be taken to ensure all connection joints are burr-free and clean.
 Failure to do so may increase chances of a leak.
-It is recommended to use a pipe cutter to remove the spun closed end of the suction line. - ✓ To reduce air leakage, rubber grommets may be present. wherethelinespassthroughthecoilcase.
-To avoid damage. remove grommets prior to brazing by sliding over the lines.
-Use a quenching cloth or allow the lines to cool before reinstalling the grommets. - ✓ Use of wet rags/quenching cloth is highly recommended. to prevent weld-related damages to the casing and Schrader valve (if present).
+It is recommended to use a pipe cutter to remove the spun closed end of the suction line. - ✓ To reduce air leakage, rubber grommets may be present where the lines pass through the coil case.
+To avoid damage, remove grommets prior to brazing by sliding over the lines.
+Use a quenching cloth or allow the lines to cool before reinstalling the grommets. - ✓ Use of wet rags/quenching cloth is highly recommended to prevent weld-related damages to the casing and Schrader valve (if present).

 5.1.
-AIR HANDLER ORIENTATION
+Mounting Air Handler to Wall